Table of Contents

 - Return back to the starting position smoothly, in a controlled movement.

 Hip Thrust Variations

-Get creative, girl.
+Once you’ve learned how to do hip thrusts, it’s time to get creative, girl.
 Boost your next booty workout with these butt building variations.

 Bodyweight Hip Thrusts

-Mastering the bodyweight hip thrust is an absolute must for beginners.
+Mastering the bodyweight hip thrust exercise is an absolute must for beginners.
 By learning how to crush the technique without any resistance means you’re at a lower risk of injury.
 After all, being sat on the sidelines for sure isn’t the best booty building training method.
 Not for the kind of lean, strong, and toned ass we’re striving for anyway, are we right?